-I am purchasing a new build house in Frampton Cotterell benefiting from help to buy.
-The builders refused to reduce the amount so I negotiated 6k of additionals instead.
-The estate agent told me not reveal to my conveyancer about this deal as it would impact my loan with the lender.
+I am purchasing my first flat in Frampton Cotterell benefiting from help to buy.
+The developers refused to move on the amount so I negotiated £7000 of additionals instead.
+The sale representative advised me not disclose to my conveyancer about this side-deal as it could affect my loan with the bank.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.